ferrarisf50/SAS-Macros/README.md

 # SAS-Macros

-This is my SAS Macro cookbook.
+This is my SAS cookbook.